NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 processing.
 ASP processes individual tiles of the output disparity in parallel.
 The smaller the tiles, the easier it is to distribute evenly among the CPU cores.
 The size of the tile unfortunately limits the max number of pyramid levels we can process.
-We’ve struck a balance where every 1024 by 1024 pixel area is processed individually in a tile.
+We've struck a balance where every 1024 by 1024 pixel area is processed individually in a tile.
 This practice allows only 5 levels of pyramid processing.
 With the addition of the second tier of pyramid searching with